Trams in Kolkata: Decline

-The decline of tram networks was started in India in the early thirties, where the Kanpur tram was closed.
-However other cities had continued tram, but mass closure started from mid- fifties to mid-sixties, where tram networks of Chennai, Delhi, and Mumbai gradually closed.
-Overall the world, at that time, trams thought an old technology and inflexible.
-The number of automobiles was increasing, so it was started occupying tram tracks especially on narrow streets, and tram services got hampered.
+The decline of tram networks started in India during the early thirties, when the Kanpur tram was closed.
+However other cities had continued trams, but mass closure started from the mid-fifties to mid-sixties, when tram networks of Chennai, Delhi, and Mumbai gradually closed.
+Overall in the world, at that time, trams were thought of as an old technology and inflexible.
+The number of automobiles was increasing, so it started occupying tram tracks especially on narrow streets, and tram services got hampered.
 But surprisingly, car and bus drivers started blaming the tram, which was fueled by political leaders.
 So it was decided to close the entire Kolkata tram network within 1980.
 On 8 November 1976, the Calcutta Tramways (Acquisition of Undertaking) ordinance was promulgated under which the company (and its assets) was nationalized.

 The Howrah sections were decided to close first, because the government thought trams were creating traffic jams on narrow streets of Howrah city.
 So in 1971, both the Bandhaghat and Shibpur lines were closed, including the Ghasbagan tram depot.
 The depot got vacant and abandoned for some vehicle dumping place.
 However the Howrah station terminus survived, but it was started redesigning largely.
 All single and double coach trams were transferred to Kolkata area.
 In Kolkata, a new tram terminus was constructed in Behala, this time on the left side of Diamond Harbour Road for no need for reversing the tram.
 Two years later, Nimtala route along Companybagan (now Rabindra Kanan) section was closed in May 1973, and the Howrah Station terminus redesigning completed in 1976.
 The racecourse terminus was also closed due to the construction of 2nd Hooghly Bridge (now Vidyasagar Setu).
 Total track length was now reduced to 38 mi.